 This mechanical kit is for fitting ProModeler DS635/845 or DS1155 standard size servos to an X-MAXX.
+This does not fit other brand servos and is not for sale separately.
 Kit includes mount adapters, servo horn, and hardware.
-Use pull down box (above) to select for your servo.

 With the X-MAXX, Traxxas unleashed a beast on the modeling world.
 As delivered, it's a great introduction to the sport, but skilled drivers soon discover the limits of the stock steering servo.
 While Traxxas offer metal gear upgrades, they ultimately responded with the #7749 mount adapter, which lets drivers fit a superior standard size steering servo.